 A credit to the genre

 Regular readers will know how keen I am on the Western novels of Luke Short (Frederick D Glidden), 1908 – 75.
 Raw Land, first published in Western Story Magazine in 1940 under the title Gunsmoke Graze, is an absolute cracker.
-Short’s stories read just like a good B movie, and indeed, many of them were made into top-class films – classy motion pictures such as Albuquerque, Blood on the Moon, Ride the Man Down, Ramrod, Coroner Creek, Station West, Vengeance Valley and Ambush all came from Luke Short novels.
+Short’s stories read just like a good B-movie, and indeed, many of them were made into top-class films – classy motion pictures such as Albuquerque, Blood on the Moon, Ramrod, Coroner Creek, Station West, Vengeance Valley and Ambush all came from Luke Short novels.
 Raw Land could have been a gripping movie too, maybe starring Randolph Scott and directed by Budd Boetticher, for example.
 It wasn’t, but it still makes a great read.